Last Update :

 Artist Contact Information

-Composition of Sunflower Oil Painting in Mind
+Composition of Sunflower Oil Painting

 To split the composition and add some interest a river makes a good addition.
 A meandering river flows from the horizon line down the to the bottom of the canvas.
 I've widened the river along it's path to help give depth and distance in the art composition.
 Perspective lines also help the focal point give visual depth to the overall art work.
 Painting the hills in lighter hues helps with creating distance between the sunflower and background sunlit areas.
-As in most paintings what we paint is light, so constant reflection on light as you progress is necessary or else you could loose the effect of distance.
+As in most paintings what we paint is light, so constant reflection on where your light is necessary as you progress or else you could loose the effect of distance.

 As you paint give thought continually about how the sunlight will be shining on different areas in your painting.
 What portions of the background hills, the river and the shores will be sunlit?
 Most important to ask is how much will the reflection of sunlight on the pedals and leaves of the sunflower need to be painted?
 How does the sunlight move from the sky area down and around the sunflower as it travels through the atmosphere?
 Think about contrast, light colored areas and dark colored areas, where do you want the center of interest to be?

 ANY reproduction, re-transmission, copying, or other use of information presented on this site in it's entirety, without the EXPRESSED WRITTEN permission is FORBIDDEN.
 All rights reserved.
-Copyright © 2014.
+Copyright © May 18, 2017.